(Dunreyth Alpacas is not a petting farm.)

 They breed friendly alpacas in a variety of colours for their fibre and the manufacture of unique hand knitted garments which can be purchased from their onsite shop.

-Attendances at weddings have increased by 80% from 2016 .
+Attendances at weddings have increased substantially from 2016 .

-Pet-a-Paca visits to Hospices ,Care homes ,Rest Homes have also increased.
+Pet-a-Paca visits to Hospices ,Care homes ,Rest Homes have remained very popular.

 As well as visitors from all around the UK they have enjoyed seeing people from South Africa, China, Hong Kong (a lady booked her walk from H. K), Holland, India , Japan and The Arab Emirates, and they were all enthralled by interacting with our friendly alpacas.